New To Hydroponics And Indoor Gardening?

 Normally, a inert media (no nutritional content, like clay pebbles) are packed around plants to stop them toppling over.
 But plant roots themselves are exposed and grow straight into a oxygen and nutrient rich solution.

-Instead of using standard pots, you'd either a bubbler or growing system.
+Instead of using standard pots, you'd either use a bubbler or growing system.

 Without growing media: